Bryn Gunn

-Brynley Charles Gunn (born 21 August 1958, in Kettering) is an English former footballer who played as a full-back for a number of clubs between 1975 and 1996.
+Brynley Charles Gunn (born 21 August 1958) is an English former footballer who played as a full-back for a number of clubs between 1975 and 1996.
 He is best remembered for his time with Nottingham Forest, with which he won the 1979–80 European Cup, coming on as a substitute in the final.
 His daughter, Jenny, played cricket for England, and was part of the Ashes-winning team of 2005.